SoftUni-Internal/interactive-content/EN/00-Defining-Classes/02-Defining-Simple-Classes.md

 In Java, objects are constructed and allocated in the **Heap** memory.

-So, we cannot store an object in a variable, we can store only its **reference to this object**.
+This means that we cannot store an object in a variable, we can only store a **reference to the object**.

 Variables whose type is a class are known as **reference variables** and they are stored in the **Stack** memory.